Unknown Hands - User Guide

 - In Explore Database, click Map tab (top navigation)

-- Map loads showing manuscript locations
+- Map loads showing manuscript locations across all database records

-6 Different Views:
+5 Different Views:

 - Manuscripts - Current Location (Holdings)

-- Where manuscripts are held today
+- Shows where manuscripts are held today

-- Use to find MSS near you
+- Use to find manuscripts near a specific location

 - Manuscripts - Movement (Production → Current)

-- Visualizes manuscript movement from production location to current holding
+- Visualizes manuscript movement from production location to current holding.

 - Production Units - All Locations